craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Alchemy/Alchemy Processes & Products.md

 #### Kelvin's Wick
 > A thin string of hemp that is beyond cold.
 Simple and effective, Kelvin's Wick quickly buries the heat of a hearth or freezes foods solid.

-Reduces the ambient temperature of the container or room it is stored in by (G * 15) degrees Fahrenheit.
+Reduces the ambient temperature of the area in which it is stored in by (G * 15) degrees Fahrenheit.

 **Ingredients**;
 - XXX

 #### Bottled Thunderstorm
->
+> A large glass bottle in which dark grey clouds swirl and flash bright with lightning.

-...
+Stores up to (G * 2) charges of lightning.
+When stored outside in a thunderstorm, the bottle regains 1d3 charges.

 **Ingredients**;
 - XXX